TheMidnightHammer/Hammer/README.md

 # How to use?

-The Hammer Engine tutorial is being made right now and should be finished very soon.
+The tutorial is being made right now and should be finished very soon.
 You can find it at https://github.com/MidnightHammer-code/Hammer/tree/main/docs.